-2. System Wide Stops and Shelters Improvement Project
+System Wide Stops and Shelters Improvement Project

-SAMTD is now in the construction stage of this project.
-Shelters have been procured, contractors have been prequalified and work has commenced.
+SAMTD is in the construction stage of this project.
+Shelters have been installed, contractors have been prequalified, and improvements on stops are continuing to be made.

-- Complete a final project schedule; - Continue with construction of improvements according to the project schedule; and - Provide informational updates on the project to the SKATS TAC and Policy Committee.
+- Complete improvements of existing stops including all shelter replacements: - Evaluate locations for new stops or additional improvements based on changes in service demands from Moving Forward; and - Provide informational updates on the project to the SKATS TAC and Policy Committee.

-3.Complete Service Plan and Implementation of Flexible Transit Pilot Project
+3. Evaluation and determination of Connector Service (Flexible Transit Pilot Project)

-As a means of providing effective public transportation in the hills of west Salem, a demand responsive public transportation pilot project is scheduled to start in the summer of 2015.
-This pilot project will have a significant level of analysis and potential for multiple adjustments during the pilot phase of the service.
-If successful, this service design may be considered for other underserved areas of the SAMTD service area as well.
-Specific performance goals are currently being determined and will be evaluated frequently during the pilot phase.
-The pilot phase is scheduled for a twelve month period.
+The Connector service, a demand-response public transit service for limited areas, started in the summer of June of 2015.
+This Connector has gone through a significant level of analysis and multiple adjustments during the pilot phase of the service.
+It is anticipated that this service design may be considered for other underserved areas of the SAMTD service area as well, based on performance to date.
+Specific performance goals were determined, and performance has been consistently evaluated frequently during the pilot phase.
+The pilot phase was scheduled for a twelve-month period, with a six-month transition period at the end of the pilot period.
+This time will allow for establishment of permanent contracts with the service provider, and dispatch software.

-4.Develop a formally adopted Intelligent Transportation System (ITS) Plan for SAMTD
+4. Develop a formally adopted Intelligent Transportation System (ITS) Plan for SAMTD